 b) Associate Members may take part in Commission discussions and propose meeting agenda items.

-c) Associate Members are not entitled to vote.
+c) There are no permanent Associate Members of the ARHC.

-d) Applications for Associate Members are considered every four years, or at any other time as decided by the Commission, and is initiated by an announcement from the Commission Chair with an affirmative decision of the Commission.
+d) Applications for Associate Members are considered on a four-year cycle commencing with the approval of these Statutes (version 3.0), or at any other time as decided by the Commission and initiated by the Commission Chair.

 The application process is based on the following tenets: